The author is a guitarist and bassist with over 35 years of experience as a musician.

 - Power: We don’t need massive amounts of power, but we do want some decent headroom and the ability to be heard in small rooms.
 Fifty to a hundred watts is a nice sweet spot.
 Remember, you aren’t going to be competing with other instruments.

-The Fishman Loudbox Mini is a straight-forward, two-channel amp that pushes 60 watts of power through a single 6.5 –inch woofer and 1-inch tweeter.
 You might be thinking the speaker isn’t big enough, and if so your mind is probably stuck on the ideal characteristics of an electric guitar amp.
-We’re working with a different set of frequencies here, and the Loudbox Mini is perfectly tuned to get a loud, clean sound for vocals and acoustic guitars.
+We’re working with a different set of frequencies here, and the Loudbox Artist is perfectly tuned to get a loud, clear sound for vocals and acoustic guitars.

 The controls are pretty simple, but there are a couple of things worth pointing out here.
 One is the master volume control.
 Since you are working with two channels –voice and guitar - you need to be able to get a proper mix at any volume.

-Both amps features an XLR out, which lets you run a line from your amp to the PA.
-This means you can use your amp as a monitor, and in fact the Loudbox angles up slightly to facilitate this.
+Both amps feature an XLR out, which lets you run a line from your amp to the PA.
+This means you can use your amp as a monitor, and in fact, the Loudbox angles up slightly to facilitate this.
 The XLR out and the master volume are two key features I’ll be looking for in each of the amps in this review.

 More on the Fishman Loudbox Artist

+There are other models in the Ecoustic lineup.
 The Ecoustic E110 is affordable, powerful, compact and portable.
 If you need even more portability but not quite so much power there are a couple of other Ecoustic models in Peavey’s lineup.
-The E208 is a 20-watt amp with a pair of 8-inch speakers, and the E20 features 20 watts and single 8-inch driver.
-Both amps have pared down features compared to the E110, but of course they also cost a bit less.
+The E208 is a 20-watt amp with a pair of 8-inch speakers, and the E20 features 20 watts and a single 8-inch driver.
+Both amps have pared down features compared to the E110, but of course, they also cost a bit less.

 My choice: I’d go with the power and flexibility of the E110.